Telehealth Privacy, Security & Your Rights

 - Not HIPAA-covered: Many wellness apps, fitness trackers, meditation apps

 Apps like Calm, Headspace, and general wellness tools may not be bound by HIPAA.
 Review their privacy policies carefully to understand how your data is used.
+Some publish detailed transparency pages; some don't.

 State Privacy Laws

-See our guide: Telehealth Laws by State
+See our guide: Telehealth Laws by State.
+State telehealth-prescribing rules are tracked separately on telehealth across state lines.

 What to Do If Your Privacy Is Violated